Planning to visit this iconic British city? Then here’s the 15 best Glasgow attractions you can’t miss!

 The building is all part of the exhibition here and virtual tours can be enjoyed via The Lighthouse website here.

-This makes it one of the oldest cafes in Glasgow and a definite city attraction, it can be found on Sauchiehall Street.
+This makes it one of the oldest cafes in Glasgow and a definite city attraction, it can be found along Sauchiehall Street.

 For something a little stronger, why not head to the Horseshoe Bar?